MAXLG-GIT/sphinxsearch/readme.md

-Sphinx Search for Laravel - Custom build with snippets support
+Sphinx Search for Laravel - Custom build with snippets support with changes
 =======================
 Simple Laravel package for make queries to Sphinx Search.
 Inspired by scalia/sphinxsearch package for Laravel 4.